-Daniel Polsky, Ph.D., the Bloomberg Distinguished Professor of Health Economics at Johns Hopkins University School of Public Health, is the former Executive Director of the University of Pennsylvania's Leonard Davis Institute of Health Economics (LDI).
+Daniel Polsky, PhD, MPP is the Bloomberg Distinguished Professor of Health Policy and Economics at the Carey Business School, and in the Department of Health Policy and Management at the Bloomberg School of Public Health, at Johns Hopkins University.
+He is the former Executive Director of the University of Pennsylvania’s Leonard Davis Institute of Health Economics (LDI).
 During his tenure at Penn, he was Professor of Medicine in the School of Medicine and the Robert D. Eilers Professor of Health Care Management in the Wharton School.